hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/questions_and_answers/393_discussion_at_the_graduate_philosophical.md

 is no worship through fear, but always through love, from beginning to end.
 In the second place, the assumption is quite unnecessary.
 Bhakti is spoken of in the oldest of the Upanishads, which is much older than the Christian Bible.
-The germs of Bhakti are even in the Samhitâ (the Vedic hymns).
+The germs of Bhakti are even in the Samhitā (the Vedic hymns).
 The word Bhakti is not a Western word.
-It was suggested by the word Shraddhâ.
+It was suggested by the word Shraddhā.

 *Q*. — What is the Indian idea of the Christian faith?